 Harrelson et al. (1994) provides detailed methods for performing a pebble count to determine size fractions of the streambed and bank materials, primarily used for stream classification.
 Rosgen's stream classification methodology (Rosgen, 1996) uses the median particle size as part of a Level II classification.
 The determination is made by performing a pebble count of 100 samples, which includes 10 stations across each of 10 cross-sections, along the reach to be classified.
 The locations of the 10 cross-sections are stratified by the percentage of riffles and pools along the reach.
 For example, if the reach is approximately 60% riffles and 40% pools by length, then 6 pebble count cross-sections are conducted in riffles, and 4 pebble count cross-sections are conducted in pools.
-Upon determination of the median particle size for the reach, the Level II classification is designated as a number that follows the lettered stream type determined in the Level I classification.
+Upon determination of the median particle size for the reach, the Level II classification is designated as a number that follows the lettered stream type determined in the Level I classification (see section 6.3).
+The numbers that follow the lettered stream type are provided in Table 6-1.

-- 1 = Bedrock
+Туре Designation Size Range

+Bedrock 1 N/A

-- 2 = Boulder (> 256 mm)
+Boulder 2 > 256 mm

-- 3 = Cobble (64 256 mm)
+Cobble 3 64 - 256 mm

-- 4 = Gravel (2 64 mm)
+Gravel 4 2 - 64 mm

-- 5 =Sand (0.062 2 mm)
+Sand 5 0.062 - 2 mm

-- 6 = Silt/Clay (< 0.062 mm)
+Silt/Clay 6 < 0.062 mm